IIIF/api/source/extension/georef/index.md

 - Overlay IIIF image resources on a geographic map by rotating and stretching it.
 This transforming an image to make it fit on a map is also called _warping_.
 - Stitching multiple images of map sheets together to form a single map.
 - Georeference data can also be used to compute the exact geospatial area depicted on an image.
 This will enable geospatial indexing of IIIF resources and enabling them to be found by geospatial search engines.
-- A georeferenced IIIF resource can be converted to a variaty of GIS formats, like GeoTIFF, GeoJSON and XYZ map tiles.
+- A georeferenced IIIF resource can be converted to a variety of GIS formats, like GeoTIFF, GeoJSON and XYZ map tiles.

 Situations which are not in scope include: